 The Kardashev scale is a method of measuring a civilization's level of technological advancement, based on the amount of energy a civilization is able to utilize.
 The scale has three designated categories called Type I, II, and III.
 A Type I civilization uses all available resources impinging on its home planet, Type II harnesses all the energy of its star, and Type III of its galaxy.
-The scale is only hypothetical and in terms of an actual civilization, highly speculative; however, it puts energy consumption of an entire civilization in a cosmic perspective.
+The scale is only hypothetical, but it puts energy consumption in a cosmic perspective.

 Electricity generation vs. direct thrust Many spacecraft propulsion methods such as ion thrusters require an input of electric power to run but are highly efficient.
 In some cases their maximum thrust is limited by the amount of power that can be generated (for example, a mass driver).
 An electric generator that ran on fusion power could be installed purely to drive such a ship.
 One disadvantage is that conventional electricity production requires a low-temperature energy sink, which is difficult (i.e. heavy) in a spacecraft.
 Fusion rocket